-- Do not add salt or other seasonings, sugar or other sweeteners, fats, or gravy. - Never use honey: it should not be served to infants due to the risk of infant botulism. - Do not refreeze infant food that has been removed from the freezer and allowed to thaw in the refrigerator. - Do not provide solid foods to infants until the parent has requested that you offer them to their infant while in your care.
+- Do not add more than one creditable component to your homemade infant food (separate components could be combined at the time the infant food is to be served). - Do not add salt or other seasonings, sugar or other sweeteners, fats, or gravy. - o Never use honey: it should not be served to infants due to the risk of infant botulism. - Do not refreeze infant food that has been removed from the freezer and allowed to thaw in the refrigerator. - Do not provide solid foods to infants until the parent has requested that you offer them to their infant while in your care.
 The decision to feed specific foods should be made by the parent and primary care physician.